-- Supports greater local licensing final authority for all types of licensing (New, Transfers, Modifications, and Manager Registration.) - Supports a sharing of accountability of serving violations between license holder and individual server or store clerk. - Supports permanent ability for licensees to service alcohol on a temporary/ permanent basis in non-contiguous areas.
+- 1. Supports greater local licensing final authority for all types of licensing and related fees (New, Transfers, Modifications, and Manager Registration.) - 2.
+Supports a sharing of accountability of serving violations between license holder and individual server or store clerk. - 3.
+Supports permanent ability for licensees to service alcohol on a temporary/permanent basis in non-contiguous areas.